steinwurf/steinwurf-docs/source/faq.rst

 on your configuration, so it is recommended to check the maximum payload size with the ``payload_size()`` function.
 Typically we choose a symbol size of 1400 bytes to make room for the header.
-The ``seed`` codec has a fixed header size, so it is safe to set 1480 bytes to stay below the MTU of 1500 bytes.
+The ``seed`` codec has a fixed header size, so it is safe to set 1480 bytes for the symbol size to stay below the MTU of 1500 bytes.

 Can I code an entire file with Kodo?
 ....................................

 Yes, you can encode any data you like.
-If you have a regular file, please take a look at the encode_decode_file_ example.
+If you have a regular file, please take a look at the :ref:`encode_decode_file` example.

 If the file is relatively small, then all data can fit into a single block that contains a moderate number of symbols.
 However, if you have a large file, then it is not a good idea to code everything in a single block.
 As explained above, the coding performance largely depends on the number of symbols in a block.
-Fortunately, the file encoder in the encode_decode_file_ example can partition the file into multiple smaller blocks to improve performance.
+Fortunately, the file encoder in the :ref:`encode_decode_file` example can partition the file into multiple smaller blocks to improve performance.
 You can set the number of symbols and the symbol size parameters following the recommendations above.
 Of course, if you have multiple blocks, then your